What Is Mortgage Closing?

 Mortgage Closing

-Every lender works at different speeds from the time the mortgage loan application is submitted to the time of the mortgage closing.
-It is extremely rare for me to have a mortgage closing go beyond 30 days from the time I get the signed mortgage loan application unless they request a delayed mortgage closing due to moving arrangements or due to the home being a new construction home.
-However, most banks average 45 days or longer due to the turn times of mortgage underwriters reviewing re-submitted conditions.
-For example, say a full mortgage loan application gets submitted to underwriting and the mortgage loan applicant gets conditional approval.
-Conditional approval is a mortgage approval if and only if the mortgage conditions requested by the mortgage loan underwriter can be provided.
-Say there is a list of 20 conditions.
-An experienced seasoned processor’s mission is to have as few conditions as possible and possibly no conditions.
+Every lender works at different speeds, from when the mortgage loan application is submitted to the time of the closing.
+It is extremely rare for me to have a mortgage closing go beyond 30 days from the time I get the signed mortgage loan application unless they request a delayed mortgage closing due to moving arrangements or the home being a new construction home.

-When the underwriter issues a conditional approval and says there are 20 conditions, the processor will wait until all of those 20 conditions are provided by the borrower and/or others and submit it all at once.
+This is because the appraisal, title, and insurance are conditions that the processor could not have when the loan application is submitted to underwriting.
+When the underwriter issues a conditional approval and says there are 20 conditions, the processor will wait until all of those 20 conditions are provided by the borrower or others and submit it all at once.

 Submitting Mortgage Conditions For CTC

-It takes anywhere between 48 hours and 72 hours for an underwriter to review conditions.
-The underwriter will either get a clear to close or kick the file back to the processor stating that he or she is still missing conditions.
+It takes 48 hours and 72 hours for an underwriter to review conditions.
+The underwriter will either get a clear to close or kick the file back to the processor, stating that he or she is still missing conditions.

-• If the underwriter kicks the file back stating that all conditions are not met, then the processor needs to gather the additional conditions and documents that are still missing and needs to re-submit
+If the underwriter kicks the file back, stating that all conditions are not met, then the processor needs to gather the additional conditions and documents that are still missing and need to be re-submitted.

 Why Do Mortgage Closings Get Delayed?